 How long will the student be staying at Pilot Dogs, Inc.?

-"How long will the student be staying at Pilot Dogs, Inc.?

-A new student without guide dog experience can expect to be at Pilot Dogs for four weeks.
+A new student without guide dog experience can expect to be at Pilot Dogs for three weeks.
 A student with previous guide dog experience (retrain) can expect a two-week stay.

 How will the student get to Pilot Dogs, Inc.?